 Dependents of an eligible employee shall be eligible for Plan benefits provided that they are enrolled in the Plan and the applicable premium is paid on their behalves.
-Eligible dependents may include the employee's:
+Eligible dependents include:

-- Lawfully married spouse, including same sex spouses; - Natural children, adopted children, and children placed for adoption, foster children and stepchildren up to the after of 26; and - Children covered under a valid Qualified Medical Child Support Order.
+- Lawfully married spouse, including same sex spouses. - Domestic partners, to the extent required by law. - Natural children, adopted children, and children placed for adoption, foster children and stepchildren up to the after of 26. - Children covered under a valid Qualified Medical Child Support Order.
 Participants and beneficiaries can obtain from the Plan administrator, without charge, a copy of the Plan's procedures on Qualified Medical Child Support Orders.